sylviasullivan/ice-microp-rad/README.md

 - *submit_remapcon.sh, submit_remapdis.sh* - slurm script to perform variable-conserving or distance-weighted remapping

 traj/ - scripts to visualize the trajectory outputs
+- *CLaMS-negRHi-exploration.ipynb* - visualizes time series of CLaMS RHi versus various cloud variables along the ICON or CLaMS trajectories to understand the negative RHi values produced when using the SH_mix tendency
+- *diff_abs_lifetime.py*, *diff_norm_lifetime.py* - calculate and save the ICON-CLaMS difference in qi or Ni versus a digitized absolute or normalized time
+- *flighttrack.py* - three functions related to StratoClim data: (1) read in values, (2) bin them altitudinally, (3) retain only whole-second data
+- *icetraj.py* - functions in a preliminary attempt to extract and filter qi, Ni, T, and RHi along trajectories (replaced by Postprocessing1_article2.ipynb); includes visualization of the T-IWC climatology and T-Ni-ri percentiles from Martina Krämer
+- *psd_driver.py* - visualize the temperature and vertical velocity power spectral densities from trajectory output
 - *lagranto_vis.py* - attempt to use the lagranto.plotting package
 - *t_pdf.py* - PDF of temperature and updraft fluctuations along the ICON trajectories
 - *total_water.ipynb* - one-to-one or relative difference plots of total water (qv+qi) in ICON versus CLaMS-ice simulations
 - *traj_nc.py* - trajectory file postprocessing script
 - *traj_psd.py* - some utilities from Christian Rolf to smooth and calculate power spectral densities from trajectory output
 - *traj_vis.py* - visualize the trajectories colored by altitude over a land type-colored map
-- *psd_driver.py* - visualize the temperature and vertical velocity power spectral densities from trajectory output
-- *flighttrack.py* - three functions related to StratoClim data: (1) read in values, (2) bin them altitudinally, (3) retain only whole-second data

 traj/syntraj/ - scripts to work with synthetic trajectories from ICON high-time-resolution output
 - *collocateme.py* - driver for collocateSim to produce the trajectory with minimized Euclidean distance